 The True Black Gold

-I didn’t think seriously about coffee as a luxury good before, although some have considered it an issue.
+I didn’t think seriously about coffee as a luxury good before tasting high-quality coffee.
 I got curious about it a few days ago when I was watching TV with my wife.
 Both got shocked when we learned about Black Ivory Coffee.
 It’s arguably the most expensive coffee in the world, challenging Kopi Luwak.
 The latter was the most desired among the world’s priciest coffees during the last decade, although its demand has fallen sharply lately.
 Serious concerns regarding wild-animals exploitation, low traceability, and poor quality control damaged Kopi Luwak’s reputation and hype status.

 Before Black Ivory Coffee, I knew about the infamous Kopi Luwak and the terrible wild-animal exploitation behind it.